Hallur20/Algorithms_Assignment_01/README.md

 # Algorithms_Assignment_01

 <h1>This project is made by: Hallur vid Neyst, Murched Kayed, Mohammad Saad</h1>
+<p>In this project we implemented the three algorithms: Insertsort, Selectionsort and Mergesort.
+These algorithms are used to sort an arraylist<String> - the ArrayList contains data from a txt.file</p>
 <p>In order to run the project, first you need to have jdk8 + their desired environment paths,
 	and an IDE such as netbeans or IntelliJ</p>